 KO SASAKI PHOTO EXHIBITION “XEPCOH – Kherson: On Nights of Falling Missiles” November 15 – 30, 2025

-Reminders Photography Stronghold is pleased to present a solo exhibition by Ko Sasaki, “XEPCOH – Kherson: On Nights of Falling Missiles.”
+Reminders Photography Stronghold is pleased to present a solo exhibition by Ko Sasaki,

-The project originated with the crowdfunding initiative “126 Days in Wartime Ukraine”, and was later further developed through Sasaki’s participation in the PHOTOBOOK MASTERCLASS at Reminders Photography Stronghold in 2023.
+The project originated with the crowdfunding initiative 126 Days in Wartime Ukraine, and was later developed further through Sasaki’s participation in the PHOTOBOOK MASTERCLASS at Reminders Photography Stronghold in 2023.

 ©︎Ko Sasaki / XEPCOH – Kherson: On Nights of Falling Missiles